Documentation

 1. Accept the request

 Use this when the customer is a good fit and your team is ready to move forward.
-Next, invite the customer to the portal or contact them with the next step.
+When ready, click Send portal invite on the customer record (see Invite a customer to the portal).

 2. Ask a follow-up question